Disadvantages Of An Autocratic Leader

 Q: Are there any situations where autocratic leadership might be beneficial?

 A: While generally discouraged, autocratic leadership can be temporarily effective in crisis situations requiring immediate, decisive action.
-However, even in emergencies, a leader should strive to maintain open communication and seek input as soon as feasible.
+Still, even in emergencies, a leader should strive to maintain open communication and seek input as soon as feasible.

 Q: How can organizations mitigate the negative effects of autocratic leadership?